PavanRangani/docs/docs/prd/gifting/browse-gift.md

 - When there is [no records available](https://drive.google.com/file/d/1PfIMdIhULRm1XCeIZyELfl7KNMlTE-c7/view), show this message.
 - In [Given tab](https://drive.google.com/file/d/1BAPUBLstRiZC0GmeQbb5az_Y4fshEJ_e/view), records are shown in Group by of Recipient
-- In [Received tab](https://drive.google.com/file/d/1rbShyhlD0PKYHXZEWhImg3mzOkRtm23l/view), records are shown in Group by of Giftor
+- In [Received tab in Individividual and Joint](https://drive.google.com/file/d/1rbShyhlD0PKYHXZEWhImg3mzOkRtm23l/view) & [Received tab in Partnership and Trust](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScevpXdHpri-_6uscOmBX9ug), records are shown in Group by of Giftor
 - Groups are sorted on name in ascending order
 - Records under each group is sorted on ascending order of date (Lowest date is shown first)
 - Shows `Indirect` tag with `Indirect` Gift.